Flow battery: Acidic AORFBs

 Quinones and their derivatives are the basis of many organic redox systems.
-In one study, 1,2-dihydrobenzoquinone-3,5-disulfonic acid (BQDS) and 1,4-dihydrobenzoquinone-2-sulfonic acid (BQS) were employed as cathodes, and conventional Pb/PbSO_{4} was the anolyte in a hybrid acid AORFB.
+In one study, 1,2-dihydrobenzoquinone-3,5-disulfonic acid (BQDS) and 1,4-dihydrobenzoquinone-2-sulfonic acid (BQS) were employed as cathodes, and conventional Pb/link=Lead(II) sulfate|PbSO4 was the anolyte in a hybrid acid AORFB.
 Quinones accept two units of electrical charge, compared with one in conventional catholyte, implying twice as much energy in a given volume.

 Another quinone 9,10-Anthraquinone-2,7-disulfonic acid (AQDS), was evaluated.
 AQDS undergoes rapid, reversible two-electron/two-proton reduction on a glassy carbon electrode in sulfuric acid.
-An aqueous flow battery with inexpensive carbon electrodes, combining the quinone/hydroquinone couple with the Br_{2}/Br^{−} redox couple, yields a peak galvanic power density exceeding 6,000 W/m^{2} at 13,000 A/m^{2}.
+An aqueous flow battery with inexpensive carbon electrodes, combining the quinone/hydroquinone couple with the Br2/Br− redox couple, yields a peak galvanic power density exceeding 6,000 W/m^{2} at 13,000 A/m^{2}.
 Cycling showed > 99% storage capacity retention per cycle.
-Volumetric energy density was over 20 Wh/L. Anthraquinone-2-sulfonic acid and anthraquinone-2,6-disulfonic acid on the negative side and 1,2-dihydrobenzoquinone- 3,5-disulfonic acid on the positive side avoids the use of hazardous Br_{2}.
+Volumetric energy density was over 20 Wh/L. Anthraquinone-2-sulfonic acid and anthraquinone-2,6-disulfonic acid on the negative side and 1,2-dihydrobenzoquinone- 3,5-disulfonic acid on the positive side avoids the use of hazardous Br2.
 The battery was claimed to last 1,000 cycles without degradation.
 It has a low cell voltage (ca. 0.55 V) and a low energy density (< 4 Wh/L).

 Replacing hydrobromic acid with a less toxic alkaline solution (1 M KOH) and ferrocyanide was less corrosive, allowing the use of inexpensive polymer tanks.
 The increased electrical resistance in the membrane was compensated increased voltage to 1.2 V. Cell efficiency exceeded 99%, while round-trip efficiency measured 84%.
 The battery offered an expected lifetime of at least 1,000 cycles.
 Its theoretic energy density was 19 Wh/L. Ferrocyanide's chemical stability in high pH KOH solution was not verified.

 Integrating both anolyte and catholyte in the same molecule, i.e., bifunctional analytes or combi-molecules allow the same material to be used in both tanks.
 In one tank it is an electron donor, while in the other it is an electron recipient.
 This has advantages such as diminishing crossover effects.
 Thus, quinone diaminoanthraquinone and indigo-based molecules as well as TEMPO/phenazine are potential electrolytes for such symmetric redox-flow batteries (SRFB).

 Another approach adopted a Blatter radical as the donor/recipient.
 It endured 275 charge and discharge cycles in tests, although it was not water-soluble.